lukensmall/pkg_ping/README.md

 -h will print the "help" options.

--O will override searching for snapshot mirrors and search for a release mirror.
+-O will override searching for snapshot mirrors and search for release mirrors.
 It will throw an error if it is a release kernel.

 -s will accept floating-point timeout like 1.5 seconds using strtod() and handrolled validation, eg. "-s 1.5", default 5.